msimerson/ssh-agent/README.md

 A bash script that autoloads the ssh-agent and keys into each terminal session of a workstation, significantly reducing the complexity of using ssh-agent.

+Used and tested on Mac OS X, FreeBSD, and Linux computers.
+Should work on any UNIXy host with OpenSSH installed.

 # INSTALL